jekyllrb-ko/jekyllrb-ko.github.io/_docs/assets.md

     Note that the <code>sass_dir</code> becomes the load path for Sass imports, nothing more.
-This means that Jekyll does not know about these files directly, so any files here should not contain the YAML Front Matter as described above nor will they be transformed as described above.
+This means that Jekyll does not know about these files directly.
+Any files here should not contain the empty front matter as described above.
+If they do, they'll not be transformed as described above.
 This folder should only contain imports.

   </p>